Our top pick for

 TTM: trailing 12 months

-There are currently 3.5 million Groupon shares held short by investors – that's known as Groupon's "short interest".
-This figure is 10% up from 3.2 million last month.
+There are currently 4.4 million Groupon shares held short by investors – that's known as Groupon's "short interest".
+This figure is 0% down from 4.4 million last month.

 There are a few different ways that this level of interest in shorting Groupon shares can be evaluated.

-Groupon's "short interest ratio" (SIR) is the quantity of Groupon shares currently shorted divided by the average quantity of Groupon shares traded daily (recently around 585835.3820598).
-Groupon's SIR currently stands at 6.02.
-In other words for every 100,000 Groupon shares traded daily on the market, roughly 6020 shares are currently held short.
+Groupon's "short interest ratio" (SIR) is the quantity of Groupon shares currently shorted divided by the average quantity of Groupon shares traded daily (recently around 1.0 million).
+Groupon's SIR currently stands at 4.27.
+In other words for every 100,000 Groupon shares traded daily on the market, roughly 4270 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Groupon.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Groupon.

 Find out more about how you can short Groupon stock.